No-hitter: Shortened MLB no-hitters

-No-hitters broken up in extra innings
+MLB No-hitters broken up in extra innings

 A game that is a no-hitter through nine innings may be broken up in extra innings.
 Under current rules, such a game (whether won or lost) is not considered an official no-hitter because the pitching staff did not keep the opposing team hitless for the entire course of the game.

-On May 2, 1917, a game between the Chicago Cubs and the Cincinnati Reds reached the end of nine innings in a hitless scoreless tie, the only time in baseball history that neither team has had a hit in regulation.
+On May 2, 1917, a game between the Chicago Cubs and Cincinnati Reds reached the end of nine innings in a hitless scoreless tie, the only time in baseball history that neither team has had a hit in regulation.
 Both Hippo Vaughn of the Cubs and Fred Toney of the Reds continued pitching into the tenth inning.
 Vaughn lost his no-hitter in the top of the tenth, as the Reds got two hits and scored the winning run.
 Toney retired the side in the bottom of the tenth and recorded a ten-inning no-hitter.
 This game was long considered a "double no-hitter", but Vaughn is no longer credited with a no-hitter under the current rules.

-Of the thirteen potential no-hitters that have been lost in extra innings, two were perfect games until the inning when the first hit was surrendered.
+Of the sixteen potential no-hitters that have been lost in extra innings, two were perfect games until the inning when the first hit was surrendered.
 On May 26, 1959, Harvey Haddix of the Pittsburgh Pirates pitched a remarkable twelve perfect innings against the Milwaukee Braves before losing the perfect game on an error and then the no-hitter and the game in the thirteenth inning.
 On June 3, 1995, Pedro Martínez of the Montreal Expos pitched nine perfect innings against the San Diego Padres before giving up a hit in the tenth and exiting the game, which the Expos then won, 1–0.